Hotel Paradiso (film): Critical reception

 David McGillivray wrote in The Monthly Film Bulletin: "The decor is eye-catching, Decaé's photography crystal-clear, and Alec Guinness plays with nostalgic charm the sort of knockabout he grew out of in the Fifties. ...
 The farce has been diluted into light comedy and, apart from one sequence in which the entire clientele of the charge up and down the corridors like steam trains, the emphasis is set squarely on repetitive prowling and hiding.
 Some idea of the pace can be gained from the fact that forty minutes pass before the first pair of doors opens simultaneously."

 Writing for The New York Times, Thomas Lask said "essentially, 'Hotel Paradiso' is a bedroom farce in the old tradition, and the picture is based on a frothy example of the genre by a master, Georges Feydeau, who worked with Maurice Desvallieres on the play.
 That kind of exercise calls for a crispness, a propulsive energy that Mr. Glenville's film has only fitfully.
 The result is that the picture is charming when it should be brisk, amiable when it should be ridiculous."
 However, he praised the cast, particularly Guinness.

+Editor Annr Cotes called it a "disaster film-wise".